Configure event response policies

 CitrixSsRecStorageManager) service.
 Also, restart the Storage Manager service if you upgrade to the current release from Version 2006 and earlier.

-Edit registry for accessing the web player.
+Edit registry for accessing the on-premises web player.

 To make the playback URLs in your alert emails work as expected, browse to the registry key at

 Set the value data of LinkHost to the URL of the domain that you use to access the on-premises web player.
 For example, to access an on-premises web player at

 https://example.com/webplayer/#/player/, set the value data of LinkHost to

 Add a value called EmailThreshold, and set its value data to a number in the range of 1 through 100.
 The value data determines the maximum number of alert emails that an email sending account sends within a second.
 This setting helps slow down the number of emails that are being sent and thus reduces the CPU usage.
 If you leave the value data unspecified or set it to a number out of range, the value data falls back to 25.